toinsson/cpcg/README.md

 cpcg_event_feed:reload(X).

 TODO:
+- add configuration file
+- transform event_feed as an EUNIT test

+IMPROVMENTS:
 - create the worker when needed.
-- transform event_feed as an EUNIT test
 - adapt EVENT_HIST to realistic distribution
 - use REBAR
 - remove the dead code